wso2/product-is/product-scenarios/1-manage-users-roles/1.6-user-validate-policies/README.md

 # 1.6 User password/username policies should be validated while doing the user operations

 ## Business use-case narrative
-Administrator can define the username and password policies.
+Privilege users can define the username and password policies.
 These policies should be validated upon user creation and updating.

+## Persona
+Admin